protobuf-net/protobuf-net.Grpc/readme.md

 var client = http.CreateGrpcService<IAmazingService>();
 ```

-Obviously you need to tell it the uri etc - see [Getting Started](https://mgravell.github.io/protobuf-net.Grpc/gettingstarted)
+Obviously you need to tell it the uri etc - see [Getting Started](https://mgravell.github.io/protobuf-net.Grpc/gettingstarted).
+Usually the configuration is convention-based, but
+if you prefer: there are [various configuration options](https://mgravell.github.io/protobuf-net.Grpc/configuration).

 ## Getting hold of it